Vegetation before 1840

 Wellington’s native bush once reached into the town.
 Early resident Ebenezer Maxwell recalled ‘a magnificent dense forest – matai, rimu, kahikatea (white pine), miro, totara, maire, kowhai … and a wonderful profusion of creepers, ferns and mosses covering the ground, logs and stumps, and right up the trees and along the limbs, making an entrancing fairy land.’
 1

 For much of the 20th century Wellington’s hills were dominated by livestock farming.
-In the 1930s the first major reforestation project began when government relief workers planted the flanks of Mt Victoria and Tinakori Hill (later called Te Ahumairangi Hill) with exotic trees – pine and macrocarpa.
+In the 1930s the first major reforestation project began when government relief workers planted the flanks of Mt Victoria and Tinakori Hill (later called Te Ahumairangi) with exotic trees – pine and macrocarpa.

 From the 1950s farmers began to let their poorer lands convert to gorse and scrub, through which native species began to re-emerge.
 This process continues.
 In summers past, the hills would turn the colour of straw.
 Today, many are green with regenerating bush.